Actual exchange rates (AER)

 A customer is defined as a unique individual or entity who holds one or more policies, that has premiums paid, with a Prudential life insurance entity, including 100 per cent of customers of the Group's joint ventures and associate.
 Group business is a single customer for the purpose of this definition.

-Customer relationship net promoter score (NPS)
+Customer relationship net promoter score (rNPS)

 Customer retention rate